cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 ### Jump table compression

-Building a single jump table for the entire case expression typically leads to the fastest code, but the jump table might become huge.
+Building a single jump table for the entire case expression often produces the fastest code, but the jump table might become huge.
 The optimizer therefore tries to break the table into smaller segments, handling these segments specifically.
 Some segments might contain a single value, or a single value with a few exceptions, and can be handled by only a few jump instructions.
 More diverse segments may be encoded as separate, smaller jump tables.
-The optimizer considers a number of such arrangements and selects those that give the best performance for a given code size, taking other possible optimizations into account as well.
+The optimizer considers a number of such arrangements and selects those that give the best performance for a given code size, taking other possible optimizations described here into account as well.
 To locate the segment handling a particular input value, a bisection search is used.

 The total number of possible segment arrangements can be quite large.
 The more arrangements are considered, the better code may be generated.
 However, generating and evaluating these arrangements can take a long time.
 The [`case-optimization-strength` compiler directive](SYNTAX-5-OTHER.markdown#option-case-optimization-strength) can be used to control the number of considered arrangements.
 Setting this option to `0` disables jump table compression entirely.